Wainwright pitches Cardinals past Cubs at chilly Wrigley - Philly

 RIZZO RETURNS

-Rizzo was hit by Wainwright's first pitch to him in the first inning.
+Cubs first baseman Anthony Rizzo was hit by Wainwright's first pitch to him in his return to the lineup after being sidelined by lower back tightness.
 He went 0 for 3 with a walk.

 Infielder/outfielder Efren Navarro was optioned to Triple-A Iowa to make room for Rizzo on the roster.